Skip to main content

 Intermediate

 Its production of SHBG is heavily influenced by the constant stream of information it receives about your body’s energy status, primarily through the hormone insulin.
-When insulin levels are chronically elevated, a state often driven by high (BMI) and a diet high in monosaccharides, the liver’s synthesis of SHBG is downregulated.
+When insulin levels are chronically elevated, a state often driven by high body mass index (BMI) and a diet high in monosaccharides, the liver’s synthesis of SHBG is downregulated.

 This creates a scenario where a greater fraction of sex hormones remains unbound, a state that sounds beneficial but often contributes to the very hormonal imbalances that protocols like TRT aim to correct.